Farush/rsschool-cv/cv.md

 * discord: Farhad  Sibgatullin (@farush)

 ## Summary:
+Junior level software engineer.
+Most recent experience includes programming in Python and database management.
+Constantly expanding into new areas of knowledge and improving current skills.

 ## Skills
 Studying IT on geekbrains platfom.
-Haven't finished it yet.
-Gained basaic skills in these:
+Gained basic skills in these:
 * git, github can be found [here](https://github.com/Farush)
 * python.
-* html, css.
+* html, css. [project]
 * MySQL.
 Study project can be found [here](https://github.com/Farush/MySQL-Study-Project)
 * fastAPI, Docker stuying at the moment.
 Project can be found [here](https://github.com/Farush/Library_fastAPI)
 ***